 Important Notices related to COVID-19, the Governor’s Emergency Declaration and subsequent Commission actions.

-The KCC Transportation Safety Education Seminars are suspended indefinitely to maintain social distancing and help prevent the spread of the COVID-19 virus.
+The KCC Transportation Safety Education Seminars were initially suspended to maintain social distancing and help prevent the spread of the COVID-19 virus.
 On October 22, 2020, the Commission issued an order allowing the safety seminars to resume virtually.
 Click here for more information.

 The FCC has launched a webpage to alert consumers about COVID-19 scam phone calls and texts.